Cultivating Perspectives | Managing Suicidal Risk, 3rd Edition

 When it comes to suicide prevention, effective risk assessment, management, and treatment are critical.
 While the C-SSRS is an excellent screener and assessment tool for detecting suicide risk, it is not a treatment for suicidal risk.
 That’s where the Collaborative Assessment and Management of Suicidality (CAMS) approach comes in.
 CAMS is a proven, suicide-focused clinical intervention that includes both assessment and treatment components, with extensive empirical support.

 One of the unique features of CAMS is its ability to function as a “therapeutic assessment” experience.
-It also manages and treats suicidal ideation better than any other clinical treatment available, with promising data on suicide attempts and self-harm as well.
+It also manages and treats suicidal individuals better than any other clinical treatment available, with promising data on suicide attempts and self-harm as well.
 CAMS is not a one-size-fits-all solution, but it is an excellent option for the largest population in the field of suicide prevention: the 12 to 14 million Americans of all ages who experience serious thoughts of suicide.

 Using CAMS can help clinicians avoid common clinical misunderstandings and ensure better clinical care, potentially leading to life-saving outcomes.
 So while the C-SSRS is a valuable tool for detecting suicide risk, it is important to remember that it is not a treatment.
 CAMS, on the other hand, is a proven approach that can effectively assess, manage, and treat suicidal risk.

-Blog: CAMS Meta-Analysis: Intervention for Suicidal Ideation
+CAMS Meta-Analysis: Intervention for Suicidal Ideation

 I am delighted to blog about a brand-new meta-analysis of nine clinical trials showing robust support for the Collaborative Assessment and Management of Suicidality (CAMS).
 This landmark article has just been published in the suicide prevention field’s premier peer-reviewed scientific journal, Suicide and Life-Threatening Behavior.